drumee/synology-hosted/README.md

 ### Prepare your Drumee Volumes
 #### Basic knowledge
-Refer to Synology Documentatio to (create a volume) [https://kb.synology.com/en-my/DSM/help/DSM/StorageManager/volume_create_volume?version=7] or watch video tutorials, (for example this good one) [https://youtu.be/iR3BqL0_7J4] but there are plentyful of them.
+Refer to Synology Documentatio to [create a volume](https://kb.synology.com/en-my/DSM/help/DSM/StorageManager/volume_create_volume?version=7) or watch video tutorials, [for example this good one](https://youtu.be/iR3BqL0_7J4), but there are plentyful of them.
 Just pick the one you are easy with.

 Once the volume(s) created, create two Synology "Shared Folders".
 These folders must not be used by other applications or users.
 If you are confotable enough with your drives and you plane to have an extensive usage, it is recommended to have two dedicated volumes.